levino/mock-jwks/README.md

 test the authentication in your microservice for security.
 Happy and unhappy paths.
 Doing this while actually using a running JWKS deployment (like the auth0 backend) is slow and annoying, so e.g. auth0 suggest you mock their api.
 This turns out to be somewhat difficult, especially in the case of using RSA for signing of the tokens and not wanting to heavily dependency inject the middleware for authentication in your koa or express app.
-This is why I made this tool, which require less changes to your code.
+This is why I made this tool, which requires less changes to your code.

 ## Usage